leftidev/cpp-Gravity-Gizmo/readme.md

 Project:
 ---------
 - Sidescrolling platformer, where quick reactions are a must
+- You must reverse gravity to get to inaccessible locations
 - Graphics created in Paint.net
 - Uses GEngine from cpp-GEngine
-- Uses the project from cpp-GEngine/platformer-demo as the basic template
+- Uses the demo from cpp-GEngine/demo-platformer as the basic project skeleton
-- In early stages of development
+- Under heavy development

 How to download?
 ----------------